By J. Lehmann

 The disappointment I felt in myself at not being able to control my anxiety probably exacerbated it, and despite a successful career and wonderful relationship, the constant feeling of dread I carried wouldn’t go away.
 If I could define my anxiety in a single sentence, I’d say it’s the instinct to treat any perceived fear, negative thought or worst case scenario as if it were 100% certain to come true.
 From having a panic attack over missing the opening credits of a movie to being convinced that my pilot harbours some terrible secret that will result in our plane going down, I was Chicken Little forever screaming, “The sky is falling!”

 On the recommendation of a good friend, I started seeing a therapist.
 To my surprise, she was reluctant to prescribe Zoloft or Lexapro.
-Instead, she suggested that I get licensed for medical marijuana and start taking cannabidiol (CBD) oil.
+Instead, she suggested that I get licensed for medical marijuana and start taking cannabidiol (CBD) oil from legal marijuana shops in california.
 She recommended me to Plants Not Pill, who got me licensed in less than a week.
 After doing my research on Licensed Producers, I signed up with CannTrust.
 Within a few days of taking 25 mg in the morning before bed, I started noticing an internal shift.
 I wouldn’t call it a numbness as I was still highly functional, but at the risk of sounding cheesy, it felt like what ‘peace of mind’ is supposed to feel like.
 For the first time in a long time, I’d find myself losing track of time while reading, cooking or going outside.
 The guilt and worry that I wasn’t doing what I was supposed to be doing went away.
 I was no longer stressing about the next item on my to-do list or imagining tragic accidents.
 Life has become about experiencing the ‘now’ as opposed to ‘what next?’

 As for Russian wisdom… while there is something admirable about having an iron will and innate steeliness against adversity, I don’t believe it’s realistic.
 And even if it were, I think it’s a lot healthier to face life’s challenges with a little CBD.